 Colbert seems to have been bisexual.
 I have it on good authority that she had short, torrid affairs with Marlene Dietrich and Joan Crawford in the 1930s, but really, who didn’t?
 She said:

 “No man ought ever to marry an actress.
 A man can be ideally happy only if he is married to a woman who is completely interested in him.
 An actress never is.”

 Artist Don Bachardy, the longtime partner of writer Christopher Isherwood, wrote:

 “We used to call her ‘Uncle Claude’.
 Actually, I think she’s really a good example of a very closeted situation.
 Only well within her own circle did they know the truth.”

-In 1958, she met Verna Hull, a wealthy painter/photographer and heir to the Sears Roebuck fortune.
-They had a relationship that lasted a decade, painting together, going for drives together, traveled together and even rented twin penthouses in NYC.
-When Colbert bought the house in Barbados in the early 1960s, Hull bought the house next door.
+In 1958, she met Verna Hull, a painter and photographer, and heir to the Sears Roebuck fortune.
+They had a relationship that lasted a decade, painting together, going for drives together, and traveling together.
+They even rented side-by-side apartments in New York City.
+When Colbert purchased her house in Barbados in the early 1960s, Hull bought the home next door.

 Colbert left her estate to her “longtime companion”, Helen O’Hagan, a retired executive for Saks Fifth Avenue.

 My favorite Colbert film is The Palm Beach Story (1942), a scrumptious screwball comedy directed by Preston Sturges, starring Joel McCrea, Mary Astor and Rudy Vallée.